roopikarisam/roopikarisam.github.io/more-fem-media.md

 ## **"Indigenizing Decolonial Feminist Media Theory: The Case of Missing and Murdered Indigenous Women." _Feminist Media Histories_, forthcoming.**

-This article examines how issues of Indigenous dispossession and genocide in settler colonial states like the U.S. are subordinated to analyses of decoloniality in the Global South.
+This article examines how issues of Indigenous dispossession and genocide in settler colonial states like the U.S. are subordinated to analyses of the Global South in decolonial feminist media theory.
 Taking up this problem, it argues that decolonial feminist media theory must necessarily foreground Indigenity and models what such an intervention might look like through a case study analyzing the mobilization of media to address the phenomenon of missing and murdered Indigenous women and demand accountability for them.

 ## **The Data-Sitters Club [[Link]](https://datasittersclub.github.io/site/)**